nhermab/DICOMPolice/README.md

 ### Sample Generation
 - ✅ **Valid Sample Creators**: Generate compliant IHE KOS and MADO manifests for testing
+- ✅ **API sample generation**: The REST API can also generate+validate a sample if you omit `inputs` in the request body
 - 🎲 **EVIL Generators**: Create intentionally malformed files with controlled randomness
   - 20% chance of missing required elements
   - 5% chance of explicit corruptions